UMich-CURLY/drift/doc/tutorials/tutorial_legged_kinematics.md

 ```

 ### 2.3 Class definition
-Next, create the class derived from LeggedKinematicsMeasurement with the following constructors and function interfaces:
+Next, create the class derived from LeggedKinematicsMeasurement with the following constructors and member functions:
 ```cpp
 /**
  * @class MiniCheetahKinematics